 The area of each defined basin associated with each defined land use category is entered, creating the table below.
 The model is set up to address up to 10 basins; in this case there are only seven defined basins, so the other three columns are left blank and do not figure in to the calculations.
 The total area per land use and per basin is summed along the right and bottom of the table.
 Three "Other" land use lines are provided, in the event that the standard land uses provided are inadequate to address all land uses identified in a watershed.
-It is also possible to split a standard land use category using one of the "Other" lines, where there is variation in export coefficients within a land use that can be documented and warrants separation.
+It is also possible to split a standard land use that can be documented and warrants separation.